Bring a ton of Mexican flavor to your midweek meal with this amazing, one-pot recipe for Mexican Rice and Bean Soup.

 In place of chili peppers, this recipe uses Peppadew® Piquanté Peppers which adds a sweet heat and another depth of flavor, but if you like more heat, you can use whatever peppers you like.

-It’s chock full of Mexican flavor and perfect for these cold, winter days.
-I hope you enjoy it!
+It’s chock full of Mexican flavor and perfect for cold winter days.
+Enjoy!

 Receive new recipes & dinner ideas straight to your inbox!